NCLEX-RN Exam Guide

 You will see different levels of questions on the NCLEX-RN Examination.

-The practice of nursing requires the application of knowledge, skills and abilities into all aspects of nursing care; therefore, the majority of items are written at the application or higher levels of cognitive ability.
+The practice of nursing requires the application of knowledge, skills, and abilities in all aspects of nursing care; therefore, the majority of items are written at the application or higher levels of cognitive ability.

 Knowledge and recall questions are the simplest of all the types of questions that you will get on the NCLEX examination.